 Keep Costs Down When Possible

 This is not always possible, of course, but it’s still good to mention.
-Using modern technology such as cloud-based applications (IaaS, SaaS, PaaS) for example, could help bring your costs down.
+Using modern technology such as edge- and cloud-based applications (IaaS, SaaS, PaaS) for example, could help bring your costs down.
 If you pass these savings onto your customers, they’ll be much more likely to stay with your company.

 If it takes you years to adapt your business to the market, you need to fix the issue.
 This might be happening because your IT department does not have the right processes to quickly respond to the demand.
 The underneath reason is usually an aging, closed infrastructure that does not offer scalability and is difficult to upgrade.